Children's Museum of Eau Claire to close indefinitely

 Michael McHorney, CMEC’s executive director, said he is disappointed the museum has to close but indicated the decision is necessary for financial reasons.

+Calling attendance "not even close to what we hoped it would be," McHorney speculated that the number of visitors has been negatively affected by a combination of coronavirus-related factors, including safety concerns about indoor activities, the challenge of getting children to wear face coverings and alternative summertime options for children to experience outdoor play.

 During July 2020, CMEC is losing an average of $1,272 per day.
 At that pace, CMEC would run out of cash to operate around the middle of January 2021.
-CMEC officials had hoped to operate at about 50% of earned revenue compared with 2019, but indicated that in July the facility has earned only 14% of the revenue it took in during the same month last year.
+CMEC officials had hoped to operate at about 50% of earned revenue (mostly from admission fees, memberships and birthday parties) compared with 2019, but indicated that in July the facility has earned only 14% of the revenue it took in during the same month last year.

-“By making this strategic move immediately, we hope to enter the beginning of 2021 with enough cash on hand to operate at a time when children and grownups may need us more than they do now,” McHorney said.
+“By making this strategic move immediately, we hope to enter the beginning of 2021 with enough cash on hand to operate at a time when children and grown-ups may need us more than they do now,” McHorney said.
+"We decided it was prudent to close and preserve our cash so we can get through the long haul."

+Board Chairwoman Char Gurney backed the move, saying the purpose of closing now is to ensure the museum in the future "can continue to offer the positive experience that CMEC visitors have grown to love."

 CMEC plans to reduce operating expenses by 62% to stay afloat.
 Museum officials hope to retain five salaried employees through participating in the state Department of Workforce Development’s Work Share program.
 If not approved, CMEC's board of directors may have to determine additional reductions.
-The museum started 2020 with 14 employees.
+The museum started 2020 with seven full-time and seven part-time employees.

 When salaried employees were asked, not one of them felt the museum should remain open given its financial difficulties, he said.